5 Surprising Health Benefits of Infrared Heating

 5. Allergy Reduction

-Conventional heating systems utilize convection heating, which is where the air is heated.
-Hot air will rise to the top of a room (another downside of conventional central heating) and this will dislodge dust and other allergens.
+Conventional heating systems use convection heating.
+This heats the air which rises to the top of a room (another downside of conventional central heating).
+This movement of air dislodges dust and other allergens.

 This is particularly beneficial for those with breathing difficulties who find hot, dry air aggravating and drying.